deltanet/adapt-animate/README.md

 **Animate** is an *extension* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

 This extension adds CSS animation to Article, Block and Component elements.
+Animatoins available are based on [Animate.css by Daniel Eden](https://daneden.github.io/animate.css/).

 ## Installation